bananajoe182/tello-yolo/README.md

 #### Quickstart:

+1. Unrar yolo5/weights/tello_custom.pt (tello_custom.part1 & part2)

-1. If your setup is correct, all packages installed, microphone (Bluetooth headphone also works) is plugged in and you are connected to your tello via wifi, open a terminal and start the main process (takes ~ 15 sec to start up):
+2. If your setup is correct, all packages installed, microphone (Bluetooth headphone also works) is plugged in and you are connected to your tello via wifi, open a terminal and start the main process (takes ~ 15 sec to start up):

    --> python tello_magic.py

-2. If there are no errors you should see the drones video feed with HUD information in a separate window after a little while
+3. If there are no errors you should see the drones video feed with HUD information in a separate window after a little while

-3. You can start the drone with [TAB] on the keyboard or by saying "takeoff"
+4. You can start the drone with [TAB] on the keyboard or by saying "takeoff"

-4. You can control the drone with Q,W,E,A,S,D and the arrow keys.
+5. You can control the drone with Q,W,E,A,S,D and the arrow keys.
 To land the drone, press ESC or say "land".

-5. If you say "follow me", the drone will track your head and by saying "lock distance", the drone always tries to keep the current distance
+6. If you say "follow me", the drone will track your head and by saying "lock distance", the drone always tries to keep the current distance

-6. You can even say "take a picture of a guitar" and the drone will autonomously search for a guitar, approach it and take a picture
+7. You can even say "take a picture of a guitar" and the drone will autonomously search for a guitar, approach it and take a picture

    This is currently limited to 6 objects (person, hand, head, orange, guitar, chair) .

-7. In distance tracking mode, you can raise your hand to the height of your head to move the drone to the left or right
+8. In distance tracking mode, you can raise your hand to the height of your head to move the drone to the left or right

-8. Say "land" or "palm land" to land the drone on the floor or on your hand
+9. Say "land" or "palm land" to land the drone on the floor or on your hand

 Note: For further commands and actions look at the voice_commands.txt file

-#### Details:
+### Details:

 **tello_magic.py**